tcpiplab/AblitaFuzzer/README.md

 * `--test-call-target-model`: Only test calling the target model API and exit.
 * `--fuzz`: Fuzz the target model.
 This is the main purpose of this tool.
 * `--analyze-classify`: Classify the results as 'Agreement', 'Refusal', 'Confused', or 'Unknown'.
+* `--analyze-with-llm`: Analyze the results by using the abliterated LLM.
 * `--analyze-toxicity`: Analyze the toxicity of the results.
 * `--analyze-hate-speech`: Analyze the hate speech of the results.
 * `--print-results`: Print the results to stdout (not implemented yet).